Tree Point Conservation Area

 You should not swim in this area due to saltwater crocodiles and box jellyfish.

 All year round, but roads may close after heavy rain.

-Tree Point Conservation Reserve is roughly 90km north from Darwin on Gunn Point Road and Murrumujuk Drive.
+The conservation area is roughly 90km north from Darwin on Gunn Point Road and Murrumujuk Road.

 Follow signs to the conservation area.
 Entry is near the water tank on Gunn Point Road.

 Find out more about the Gunn Point area at the Northern Territory Land Corporation's Gunn Point website.

 You can do all of the following activities in the conservation area: